Greece runestones: U 446

 A fragment of the runestone U 446 in Droppsta (location) is only attested from a documentation made during the national search for historic monuments in the 17th century, and during the preparation of the Uppland section of Sveriges runinskrifter (1940–1943) scholars searched unsuccessfully for any remains of the stone.
-The fragment was what remained of the bottom part of a runestone and it appears to have been in two pieces of which one had the first part of the inscription and the second one the last part.
+The fragment was what remained of the bottom part of a runestone.
+It appears to have been in two pieces, each containing one part of the inscription.
 The fragment appears to have been c.
 1.10 m high and 1.2 m wide and its Urnes style is attributed to either Pr3 or Pr4.
 The runes isifara have been interpreted as æist-fari which means "traveller to Estonia", which is known from an inscription in Södermanland, but they are left as undeciphered by the Rundata project.